1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### WebHooks

-WebHooks provide a way for DK to notify an external program of a change that occurs.
+Web hooks provide a way for DK to notify an external program of a change that occurs.
 This can be used instead of constantly pulling new information with a scheduled task runner.

 In other words, we can both have WooCommerce speak with DK, and DK speak with WooCommerce.

 This is described further in the API documentation available via Swagger.

+We have no particular reason to implement web hooks except in cases where they make development easier.
+While there is nothing wrong with using them, we are currently assuming that the entire process is based on WooCommerce pulling from DK.

 ### Tokens and authentication